 SDG 12 – Responsible consumption and production

-Our first step towards accommodating SDG 12 was the launch of our upcycling collection which is made entirely of left-over fabrics and thus ultimately reducing the need of extracting virgin materials from nature’s resources.
+Our first step towards accommodating SDG 12 was the launch of our upcycling collection which is made entirely of leftover fabrics and thus ultimately reducing the need of extracting virgin materials from nature’s resources.

 Example SDG 14 – Life below water

-Life below water is under threat and exposed like never before, why we have engaged in reducing our marine pollution of all kinds.
+Life below water is under threat and exposed like never before, which is why we have engaged in reducing marine pollution of all kinds.
 Our first initiative was to reduce the plastic usage of polybags by 50% on all our t-shirts, simply by folding them in half at the various production sites.
 Next, we have made a co-lab with Spanish brand Eco Alf where the output was a jacket made 100% from recycled polyester solely deriving from plastic bottles in the ocean.